usha-Addala/angular9-shopping-cart-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Docker

-Docker image for this application is available in [Docker Hub](https://hub.docker.com/r/vibakar/ng4-shoppingcart-app/)
 ```sh
  docker pull vibakar/ng4-shoppingcart-app
  docker run -d -p 3000:3000 vibakar/ng4-shoppingcart-app